wp-plugins/mcatfilter/readme.txt

 Contributors: chsxf
 Tags: mcatfilter, category, exclude, filter, loop Requires at least: 2.1
-Tested up to: 2.7.1
+Tested up to: 2.9.2
-Stable tag: 0.3.2
+Stable tag: 0.4

-Excludes categories from The Loop for display on the home page, in feeds and some archive pages (except from tag and category pages).
+Excludes categories from The Loop for display on the home page, in feeds and some archive pages.

 == Description ==

-mCatFilter for WordPress allows you to exclude categories from The Loop for display on the home page, in feeds and some archive pages (except from tag and category pages).
+mCatFilter for WordPress allows you to exclude categories from The Loop for display on the home page, in feeds and some archive pages.

 = Key features =